Skip to main content

 Is BYOK right for casual users?

-Probably not.
-If you send a few dozen messages per day, the Pro plan at $15-20/month is simpler and cheaper than managing your own API keys.
-BYOK makes sense when your monthly API usage exceeds what a flat subscription covers, or when you need specific rate limits and enterprise terms.
+No. If you send a few dozen messages per day, a managed platform with credits-based pricing is simpler than managing your own API keys across multiple providers.
+BYOK makes sense when your volume is high enough that direct API rates save meaningful money, or when you need specific rate limits and enterprise terms.